hackthebox-solutions/hackthebox-solutions.github.io/my-project/README.md

 I built this website since I wanted a single place for CTF writeups and something easy to read on mobile devices.
 The template has been derived from [here](https://walkccc.github.io/CLRS/).

 Therefore, if any adjustment is needed or you have the same motivation to contribute to this work, please don't hesitate to give me your feedback.
-You can press the "pencil icon" in the upper right corner to edit the content or [open an issue](http://hackthebox-solutions.github.ioo/issues/new) in [my repository](http://hackthebox-solutions.github.ioo/).
+You can press the "pencil icon" in the upper right corner to edit the content or [open an issue](http://hackthebox-solutions.github.io/issues/new) in [my repository](http://hackthebox-solutions.github.io/).
 Your solution will be rebased to this repository after I review it and make some form modifications to your pull request.

-I hope this place is uful for everyone
+I hope this place is useful for everyone

 ## How I Generate the Website?

 I use the static site generator [MkDocs](http://www.mkdocs.org/) and the beautiful theme [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) to build this website.